Technigo/project-express-api/README.md

 # Project Express API
 Build an API in Node using Express.
 Deploy it on for example Google cloud.
 It should have a minimum of 2routes.
-It shoudl be RESTful.

 ## The problem

-It was a bit tricky to decide what routes to create.
-But after thinking about it for a while I decided to just try and get as much practice as possible with routes, endpoints and query params.
-This week was very valuable in getting to actully build what we have previously just used in the frontend to fetch data.
-I got a better understanding of the connection and the possibilities to adapt the API depending on the usage in the frontend.
-I look forward to learn more and also to implement this in a project were I also create the frontend for it.
+Building the API with different endpoints, using different javascript methods to manipulate the data.

+Also learned how to use query params to show filtered/specific search result.

+I did not create any frontend for this project.
+But I look forward to building API when I know the specific use it will have frontend.
+To implement this new knowledge for something more concrete.

+I choose to go for a dataset with Netflix data.

+It was also valuable this week to get a better understanding of the different status code you can choose from.

 ## View it live